 - (1) "Advisor."
-"Advisor" includes anyone assisting or supporting a student during his or her involvement in a student judicial affairs proceeding, including but not limited to, an attorney, parent(s), guardian, social worker, student advocate, professor, acquaintance or friend. - (2) "Chairperson of the hearing board."
-"Chairperson of the hearing board" or "chairperson" refers to a member of the hearing board who is selected by the vice president for student affairs upon recommendation of the director of the department of student judicial affairs from a smaller pool of hearing board members who have received additional training.
+"Advisor" includes anyone assisting or supporting a student during his or her involvement in a student judicial affairs student conduct and community standards proceeding, including but not limited to, an attorney, parent(s), guardian, social worker, student advocate, professor, acquaintance or friend. - (2) "Chairperson of the hearing board."
+"Chairperson of the hearing board" or "chairperson" refers to a member of the hearing board who is selected by the vice president for student affairs upon recommendation of the director of the department of student judicial affairs student conduct and community standards from a smaller pool of hearing board members who have received additional training.
 The chairperson presides over the deliberations of the hearing board and reports the hearing board's decisions. - (3) "Code of student conduct."
-"Code of student conduct" refers to this rule of the administrative code, which outlines the expectations for student behavior and the procedures through which the department of student judicial affairs addresses student misconduct.
+"Code of student conduct" refers to this rule of the administrative code, which outlines the expectations for student behavior and the procedures through which the

-(4) "Complainant."
-"Complainant" means any person who submits a report alleging that a student has violated this code of student conduct.

-- (5) "Contract professional."
+- department of student judicial affairs student conduct and community standards addresses student misconduct. - (4) "Complainant."
+"Complainant" means any person who submits a report alleging that a student has violated this code of student conduct. - (5) "Contract professional."
 "Contract Professional" means persons who are full-time or part-time non-teaching professional personnel of the university as described in paragraph (A) of rule 3359-22-01 of the Administrative Code. - (6) "Disciplinary hold."
 "Disciplinary hold" is a restriction placed on a student's account that prevents a student from obtaining certain university services, including but not limited to: registering for classes; obtaining enrollment or degree verification; receiving an official transcript; and/or issuance of a housing contract. - (7) "Disciplinary referral."
-"Disciplinary referral is a communication to the department of student judicial affairs of information about a possible violation of the code of student conduct with a request that the department of student judicial affairs initiate action concerning the alleged violation. - (8) "Faculty member."
+"Disciplinary referral" is a communication to the department of student judicial affairs student conduct and community standards of information about a possible violation of the code of student conduct with a request that the department of student judicial affairs student conduct and community standards initiate action concerning the alleged violation. - (8) "Faculty member."
 "Faculty member" means any person hired by the university to conduct classroom or teaching activities, research activities or who is otherwise considered by the university to be a member of the faculty. - (9) "Investigating officer".
-"Investigating officer" refers to representative of the department of student judicial affairs who: investigates allegations of student misconduct; meets with the accused student; decides whether to proceed to a hearing; determines sanction(s) if student accepts responsibility for alleged violation; and presents information about the alleged misconduct to the hearing board or, if the accused student has waived his or her right to have the case heard by a hearing board, to the student conduct administrator. - (10) "Member of the university community."
+"Investigating officer" refers to representative of the department of student judicial affairs student conduct and community standards who: investigates allegations of student misconduct; meets with the accused student; decides whether to proceed to a hearing; determines sanction(s) if student accepts responsibility for alleged violation; and presents information about the alleged misconduct to the hearing board or, if the accused student has waived his or her right to have the case heard by a hearing board, to the student conduct administrator.

+(10) "Member of the university community."
 "Member of the university community" includes students, university employees, and persons lawfully present on university premises.